anancap/cryptocurrencies/README.md

 22\.
 Cryptocurrency technical countermeasures will fail if governments are truly threatened by a cryptocurrency due to governments' comprehensive and coordinated control of underlying physical land (see point 10).
 There is nothing magical about cryptocurrencies and the digital world.
 The ledger exists as files on a set of computers.
 Those computers are connected using the internet.
 A cryptocurrency wallet must have IP addresses of those computers and must have a path to those IP addresses.
 Besides the question of how a user gets these IP addresses, as China has demonstrated with its Great Firewall, the simple brute force solution to block "undesired" internet traffic is to send TCP RST packets when users try to connect to "undesired" computers.
 Each country controls ingress and egress of the internet to other countries (the most extreme example is North Korea).

 23\.
-If a cryptocurrency is made illegal, some will be able to workaround it.
+If a cryptocurrency is made illegal, some will be able to work around that.
 They'll know the right chat group to find the latest set of IP addresses to connect to.
 They'll know the right wallet to use that has the latest countermeasures.
 They'll know the right VPN to connect through.
 However, this will all be very limited to a small set of very motivated and risk-tolerant people.
 This is similar to how Tor *can* work in China today, but it's extremely difficult.
 This goes back to point 20 that if one values money laundering their wealth significantly, cryptocurrencies may help although with significant risk.

 ## Critique 4: The Primrose Path

 24\.
 Shakespeare has a famous literary device called The Primrose Path.
 The path is decorated pleasantly with primroses that tricks a character to go down the path which leads to a bad place.

 25\.
-The analogy here is that cryptocurrencies, whether by design or usurpration, and despite any good intentions, may lead the world into monetary dystopianism without even the relative freedom of silver, gold, and cash.
-Cryptocurrencies may be normalizing thought leaders and institutions to accept a Central Bank Digital Currency, a global digital currency, or one or more governments may simply take over the most popular digital currency, assert majority, and modify it to its needs.
+The analogy here is that cryptocurrencies, whether by design or usurpration, and despite any good intentions, may lead the world into monetary, dystopian panopticon without even the relative freedom of silver, gold, and cash.
+Cryptocurrencies may be normalizing thought leaders, institutions, and the general public to accept a Central Bank Digital Currency, a global digital currency, or one or more governments may simply take over the most popular digital currency, assert majority, and modify it to its needs.
 Cryptocurrencies may inadvertently kill or significantly reduce the value of legitimately decentralized alternatives such as silver, gold, and cash (despite their flaws).

 ## Summary